As a therapist, you’ve dedicated your professional life to supporting others.

 2. Clinical reasons

-In many cases, some of the very problems that lead a patient to seek help can become a barrier for their continuing to receive care.
+In many cases, some of the very problems that lead a patient to seek help can become a barrier to their continuing to receive care.

-For many patients, there may be a great deal of anxiety around appointments.
+Many patients may have a great deal of anxiety around appointments.
 These patients may require extra motivation or coaching to encourage them to continue to receive help.
 This can come in the way of regular communications or reinforcement about the benefits of treatment.